pmean/build-website/text/14/03/efficiency-of-block-design.md

 This formula was published in *Experimental Design and Data Analysis for Biologists* by Gerald Peter Quinn, Michael J. Keough, (ISBN:
 9780521009768) and digitized by Google.
-There is a huge controversy over theÂ  Google project to digitize a whole bunch of books and make them accessible through their search engine.
+There is a huge controversy over the  Google project to digitize a whole bunch of books and make them accessible through their search engine.
 But I have to admit that I'm glad to have access to all those books for finding a formula like this.

-Â
 :::